SB-labelings and posets with each interval homotopy equivalent to a sphere or a ball: A new class of edge labelings: -labelings

-\begin{thm} An edge labeling on a finite lattice is an $SB$-labeling if and only if it satisfies the index 2 formulation for $SB$-labeling. \end{thm}
+\begin{thm} An edge labeling on a finite lattice is an $SB$-labeling if and only if it satisfies the index 2 formulation for an $SB$-labeling. \end{thm}

-\begin{proof} Theorem ~\ref{cover-enough} proves that the index 2 formulation of $SB$-labeling will always give an $SB$-labeling.
-On the other hand, if $\lambda $ is an $SB$-labeling, then Condition (1) for $SB$-labelings directly gives Condition (1) in the index 2 formulation for $SB$-labelings.
-Condition (2) for $SB$-labelings specialized to the case of a join of two atoms yields exactly conditions (2) and (3) of the index 2 formulation of $SB$-labeling. \end{proof}
+\begin{proof} Theorem ~\ref{cover-enough} proves that the index 2 formulation of an $SB$-labeling will always give an $SB$-labeling.
+On the other hand, if $\lambda $ is an $SB$-labeling, then Condition (1) for $SB$-labelings directly gives Condition (i) in the index 2 formulation for an $SB$-labelings.
+Condition (2) for $SB$-labelings specialized to the case of a join of two atoms yields exactly conditions (ii) and (iii) of the index 2 formulation of an $SB$-labeling. \end{proof}

-\begin{ex} In the case of the weak Bruhat order of a finite Coxeter group, we will label each cover relation $u\prec s_i u$ with the label $s_i$ and will prove that this labeling is an $SB$-labeling.
-For instance, the weak order interval $[\hat{0},s_1s_2]$ has a single saturated chain, and it uses the labels $s_1$ and $s_2$.
-The label $s_1$ corresponds to an atom while the label $s_2$ does not. \end{ex}
+\begin{ex} In the case of the weak Bruhat order of a finite Coxeter group, we will label each cover relation $u\prec s_i u$ with the label $s_i$ and will prove that this labeling meets the requirements of the index 2 formulation of an $SB$-labeling.
+Theorem ~\ref{weak-theorem} will verify that this is indeed an $SB$-labeling.
+See Figure ~\ref{fig:weak} for an example.
+To illustrate part of the subtlety in this definition, notice e.g.~ that the weak order interval $[\hat{0},s_1s_2]$ has a single maximal chain, and it uses the edge labels $s_1$ and $s_2$.
+The label $s_2$ corresponds to an atom while the label $s_1$ does not.
+In this weak order interval with only one atom, the conditions above hold vacuously since there is no triple of elements $u,v,w$ as in Definition ~\ref{index-2-definition}. \end{ex}

-\begin{thm} Suppose $L$ is a finite lattice admitting a lower $SB$-labeling, and suppose $|L| > 2$.
-If $v\in L $ is a join of $d$ atoms for some $d>1$, then $(\hat{0} , v )$ has order complex homotopy equivalent to a sphere $S^{d-2}$.
-Otherwise, $(\hat{0},v)$ has order complex that is contractible. \end{thm}

-\begin{proof} Each subset of the atoms has a distinct join, by virtue of the fact that the set of labels appearing on the edges of all of the saturated chains upward to a join of atoms is exactly that set of atoms.
-But this implies that the crosscut complex for $(\hat{0},v)$ given by the atoms is the boundary of a simplex if $v$ is a join of atoms and is the entire simplex otherwise.
-In particular, this means that the crosscut complex is homotopy equivalent to a sphere $S^{d-2}$ if $v$ is a join of atoms and is contractible otherwise.
-Now the Crosscut Theorem (cf. Theorem ~\ref{crosscut-theorem}) yields the result. \end{proof}
+Next we show how the property of being an SB-lattice gives topological information about the order complex of each open interval in the lattice.

 \begin{thm} If $L$ is an SB-lattice, then each open interval is homotopy equivalent to a ball or a sphere of some dimension.
 Moreover, $\Delta (u,v)$ is homotopy equivalent to a sphere if and only if $v$ is a join of atoms of the interval, in which case it is a sphere $S^{d-2}$ where $d$ is the number of atoms in the interval. \end{thm}